AllKnowingRooster/Box-Clicker/README.md

 # How To Start
 1.Unity Play URL(https://play.unity.com/en/games/03ed8253-59f2-48ae-be8f-484a4fe9edd4/box-clicker)

-2. from build and access Box-Clicker.exe
+2.from build and access Box-Clicker.exe

 # How to Play
 1.Click The Box